 Born Clinton Eastwood, Jr. in San Francisco on May 31, 1930.
 He was born in Ruth and Clint Eastwood as the older of two children.
 The family traveled a lot across Northern California during the Great Depression.
 In the meantime, Clint Jr. took up competitive swimming and basketball during high school.
 After graduation, he worked as a lumberjack and forest fighter in Oregon and a steelworker in Seattle.
 His life got a new direction in Seattle after he tried to enroll at Seattle University in 1951 but instead was drafted into the United States Army.

 These were the early days of the Korean War, and Clint Eastwood was sent to Ft.
 Ord in California for basic training.
 He lucked into a job as a swimming instructor and remained at Ft.
 Ord.
 He worked nights and weekends as a bouncer at the NCO club.

 “I was drafted during the Korean War.
 None of us wanted to go… It was only a couple of years after World War II had ended.
 We said, ‘Wait a second?
 Didn’t we just get through with that?’”

-During his military service, Clint Eastwood became friends with future successful TV actors Richard Long, Martin Milner, and David Janssen.
-Despite his career wasn’t so active like he had acted in some movies, Clint remains as one of the greatest American actors and producers of all time.
+Clint Eastwood became friends with future successful TV actors Richard Long, Martin Milner, and David Janssen during his military service.
+Despite his career wasn’t so active as he had acted in some movies, Clint remains one of the greatest American actors and producers of all time.

 After his discharge in 1953, Eastwood attended LA.
 City College and studied drama under the GI Bill.
 From humble origins in the movie business (he started on a $75-a-week contract with Universal Studios), he eventually found international fame in “spaghetti” westerns, the Dirty Harry series, and as an Oscar-winning director.